 Eight miles of trails run through the northwest section of the park with a trailhead at the Percy Warner Park Golf Course and at the Deep Well park entrance.
 There are trails for all skill levels, ranging from beginning to advanced.
 Check the trailhead signs before you ride.
 Check for trail closure updates on our Twitter page.
 Please DO NOT park in the neighborhood around Cheekwood, at any of the picnic shelters at Deep Well, or on the side of the road.
-Please contact Neel Deshpande with any questions, comments, or concerns at 615-429-3549.
+Contact Neel Deshpande with questions, comments, or concerns at 615-429-3549.
 For information on volunteering to help maintain the trails, contact the Southern Off-Road Bicycle Association (SORBA)

 Warner Park Mountain Bike Trail Map

 Hamilton Creek Park is located off Interstate 40E, past the airport going east.
 Take exit 219 at Stewart's Ferry Pike.
-Stewart's Ferry Pike will turn into Bell Road.
+Stewart's Ferry Pike turns into Bell Road.
 Follow Bell Road about three miles to the park entrance noted by a Metro Parks - US Army Corps of Engineers sign.
 Hamilton Creek is one of Metro Parks' four parks that contain mountain bike trails.
-With just a little over 11 miles of single-track, Hamilton Creek has enough limestone rock and exposed root to satisfy even the most discerning of technical riders.
+With just a little over 11 miles of single-track, Hamilton Creek has enough limestone rock and exposed root to satisfy the most discerning of technical riders.
 Rated as an Intermediate/Advanced Trail system, Hamilton Creek offers two loops of varying difficulty.
 The Lakeside Trail (Intermediate - 4.5 miles) gives you numerous opportunities to practice your skills on technical single-track.
 The Pinnacle Trail (Advanced - 6.5 miles), flows at a faster pace and constantly challenges you.

 Hamilton Creek Mountain Bike Trail Map

 The first two miles of the beginner level Bells Bend trails are open and Metro Parks offers FREE mountain bike check-out at the Bells Bend Outdoor Center.
-Please call ahead at 615-862-4187 for availability and trails conditions.
+Call ahead at 615-862-4187 for availability and trail conditions.